How do we review applications?

 Applications for the Astronomy and Astrophysics Ph.D. program must be submitted through MSU's application portal at: http://explore.msu.edu/apply/.
 When first starting an application, you must create an account.

 Step 2: Fill out the application form

-For the entry "Do you want to be considered for a graduate assistantship?" select "Yes"; and likewise for "Do you want to apply for other financial aid?"
-We provide support to all graduate students, usually in the form of a teaching assistantship; we also consider everyone admitted for recruiting fellowships.
+- Say that you want to be considered for a graduate assistantship.
+We provide support to all graduate students.
+This is usually in the form of a teaching assistantship for your first two years and a research assistantship after that.
+We also consider everyone admitted for recruiting fellowships.

 Step 3: Write the academic and personal statements